Nord1cWarr1or/NextClientServerApi/README.md

 - The cvar sandbox.
 Allows you to set the value of a cvar to the client and locks it to be changed by the client. cvar value on the client is reset to the user's value after disconnecting from the server.
 - Effects for viewmodel.
 Allows you to set rendering effects for viewmodels, as well as skin and body.
+- Sprite management api.
+Allows you to display sprites on the screen.
+- Extended fov message.
+Allows you to set the interpolation time of the fov change.

+Coming soon:
 - Separate precaching for regular cs 1.6 client and NextClient.
 - Precaching hud.txt and default sprites.